kopp4/neteasedownloader/README.md

 # neteasedownloader

-> This project download 10 non-premium songs in the playlists of your entered profile url recursively
+> This project download 10 non-premium songs in every playlist of your entered profile url recursively
 > into local database (mysql) -- bc just 4 fun

 prerequisite: